 Manually lowering the video quality may help to resolve playback errors or loading issues.
-To adjust quality, touch the menu icon on a video and select the gear icon.
+To adjust quality, tap the menu icon on a video and select the gear icon.

 2. Retry playback or restart the video

-If you see an error prompting you to "Touch to retry," touch the player one or more times to force it to refresh.
+If you see an error prompting you to "Tap to retry," tap the player one or more times to force it to refresh.
 Otherwise, follow the steps below to restart a video:

 - Swipe down to minimize the video.